trevorsmith2006/QuantumCompProject/README.md

 for analytically.

 This project is coded in Python using Jupyter Notebooks, which provides a human readable script with embedded discussion.

+We have also exported our final notebooks as .html files, so that our results can be viewed even without jupyter notebooks.